MicrosoftDocs/win32/desktop-src/SecAuthZ/authzfreegroupscallback.md

 ---
-Description: An application-defined function that frees memory allocated by the AuthzComputeGroupsCallback function.
+description: An application-defined function that frees memory allocated by the AuthzComputeGroupsCallback function.
 AuthzFreeGroupsCallback is a placeholder for the application-defined function name. ms.assetid: 5563311c-2bd1-4e96-ba0a-5a4225050f77
 title: AuthzFreeGroupsCallback callback function ms.topic: reference